 Can I update stored events?

-One day our event schemas are inevitably going to change.
-Therefore, it's crucial to think about dealing with it ahead of time.
+One day, our event schemas are inevitably going to change.
+Therefore, it's crucial to consider dealing with it beforehand.
 It becomes very tempting to change the stored data when the inevitable happens.
 However, most of the time, we shouldn't.
-By doing that, we're messing with historical data, which eliminates any guarantees of the data being authentic and makes it less accurate.
-What we should do instead is to version our event schemas.
+By doing that, we're messing with historical data, which eliminates any guarantees of the data's authenticity and makes it less accurate.
+Instead, we should version our event schemas.
 Event schema versioning allows us to adjust the code according to new business requirements while keeping the stored data unchanged.
 We could hide the mapping between old and new schemas somewhere in the infrastructure layer of our application.

 Can I use Event Sourcing without CQRS?

-While it's possible to use Event Sourcing without CQRS, it's often not very practical.
+While using Event Sourcing without CQRS is possible, it's often not very practical.
 We usually need to query data from multiple aggregates combined.
-Moreover, it is relatively simple to build custom query models by subscribing to produced events.
-Event Sourcing and CQRS combination is like a pair of socks — you could go with one sock instead of two, but why on earth would you do that?
+Moreover, building custom query models by subscribing to produced events is relatively simple.
+Combining Event Sourcing and CQRS is like a pair of socks—you could go with one sock instead of two, but why on earth would you do that?

 Resources